Finite-key security analysis of differential-phase-shift quantum key distribution: Introduction

 The information-theoretic security proofs of the DPS protocol so far are only valid in the asymptotic regime, where the length of the sifted key is assumed to be infinite.
 Like other major QKD protocols~\cite{ncomm12,AL,m14,koashi19,npj21,azuma1,azuma2}, it is indispensable to reveal its key-generation efficiency with the finite-key length to implement the DPS protocol in real-life environments.
 In the finite-key analysis, the crucial is to evaluate statistical deviation terms of concentration inequalities in deriving an upper bound on the amount of privacy amplification.
 In so doing, it is important to employ an inequality that results in a small deviation with a smaller number of trials; otherwise the speed of convergence to the asymptotic key rate becomes slow, leading to a poor performance.

 In this paper, we extend our previous information-theoretic security proof~\cite{npjmizu2018} of the DPS protocol to the finite-size one.
 As was implied in the previous work~\cite{npjmizu2018}, this extension can be achieved by using Azuma's inequality~\cite{Azuma} to deal with correlated random variables.
 This inequality is a well-known concentration inequality used in various security proofs~\cite{azuma0,azuma001,azuma01,azuma1,azuma12,azuma2}.
 Unfortunately, however, we reveal that the analysis with Azuma's inequality results in a substantially low key rate under a realistic experimental setup.
-To overcome this problem, we instead employ Kato's inequality~\cite{kato}, which is the recently found novel concentration inequality, and show that the key rate is drastically improved.
-Our numerical simulations show that a 3 Mbit secret key can be distributed up to a fiber length of 77 km by running the protocol for 8.3 hours under a realistic experimental setup, which strongly suggests the feasibility of DPS QKD.
+To overcome this problem, we exploit Kato's inequality~\cite{kato}, which is the novel concentration inequality, and show that the key rate is drastically improved.
+More concretely, our numerical simulation shows that its achievable distance becomes more than three times longer than the one based on the analysis using Azuma's inequality (see Fig.~\ref{fig:comparison}).
+Note that using Kato's inequality instead of Azuma's one gives a significant improvement in the key rate only if the estimation of the leaked information involves events that occur with very small probability.
+This was pointed out in the recent finite-key analyses~\cite{npj21,sbull} of the twin-field QKD protocol.
+In our case, such a rare event is a detection event originating from emissions of three photons, and we show that its probability is small enough to enjoy the significant improvement with the use of Kato's inequality.
+We explain its details in Sec.~\ref{sec:upphase}.

+The rest of the paper is structured as follows.
+Section~\ref{sec:ass} explains the assumptions we impose on the users' devices.
+We describe our DPS protocol in Sec.~\ref{pro} and prove its security in Sec.~\ref{sec:secu}.
+Section~\ref{sec:simu} presents the numerical simulation results of the key rate.
+In Sec.~\ref{sec:ad}, we compare the key rates obtainable using the analysis based on Kato's and Azuma's inequalities.
+Finally, Sec.~\ref{sec:conc} concludes our paper.